 Each patient is unique and therefore many factors need to be considered including: the type of cancer; the stage; what conventional treatments have or will been done, etc. There are a wide variety of natural treatments that do not interfere with conventional treatments.

-Many reduce the damage done to healthy cells by conventional treatments, can directly attack the cancerous cells, and have been shown to be safe and effective, and can even increase the effectiveness of chemotherapy and radiation.
+Many reduce the damage done to healthy cells by conventional treatments, can directly attack the cancerous cells, and have been shown to be safe, and can even increase the effectiveness of chemotherapy and radiation.

 At Pure Wellness Group, we ensure the highest standards of research behind our treatments.
 There are many supplements claiming to be the “magic cure”.
-However, we utilize only supplements which have been scientifically studied and shown evidence of beneficial effects against cancer.
+However, we utilize only supplements which have been scientifically studied and shown evidence of benefit when supporting individuals being treated with cancer.

 Supporting Your Immune System (Botanical Medicine)

 Cancer can occur or increase because of an improperly functioning immune system.
 Therefore incorporating immune enhancing nutrients in your plan is an important step.
 Some among the cancer-fighting immune treatments are mushroom extracts and herbal remedies.
 These can be especially useful during chemotherapy or radiation treatment.